d3or/ll-stack-solidity/README.md

 ## What is a single linked list?
 A single linked list is a data structure which ever node contains two things, data, and a pointer to the next node in the list.
-Unlike arrays, linked lists are a dynamic data structure whcih are resizable at run-time.
-Linked lists are also efficent, as its two properties Insertion and Deletion take constant time at any part of the list.
+Unlike arrays, linked lists are a dynamic data structure which are resizable at run-time.
+Linked lists are also efficient, as its two properties Insertion and Deletion take constant time at any part of the list.

 ## What is this useful for?
 Stacks can be used for various things, such as storing history, evaluating certain mathematical expressions (Shunting Yard Algorithm), reversing words, recursion, etc.